Chapter 8: Hitch Installation

 Thread locking treatments such as Loc-Tite are a great idea.
 Even if your hardware kit includes lock washers or locking nuts, it never hurts to have a little extra security.

 A typical hitch installation goes like this:

 - Get your car or truck as high as safely possible to give yourself room to work.
-Use jack stands to make sure it doesn’t fall on you.
+It is essential to use jack stands to make the vehicle stable to make sure it doesn’t fall on you.

-- Get under the vehicle with good light at the installation instruction sheet and locate all the bolt holes and other connections you need to make.
+- Get under the vehicle with good light on the installation instruction sheet; locate all the bolt holes and other connections you need to make.
 If you need to lower or remove the spare tire to perform the installation, do that now.
 Also, perform any trimming or cutting at this point.

 - If the installation involves dropping a carriage bolt through a hole in the frame, pointing downwards (and this is usually the case), do that now, so you can offer up the hitch to the frame as easily as possible.
 In many cases, two of the bolts drop through the frame, and two are installed up through the hitch with the nuts on top of the frame.